This Day In Writing History

 "That's what's so great about my job.
 I get paid to do what got me in trouble in grade school - space out and play with my imaginary friends.
 In terms of Isaac, when the time's right." - Jonathan Kellerman

-Today's video features a 2007 interview with Jonathan Kellerman where he discusses his then new Alex Delaware novel, Obsession.
+Today's video features a 2007 interview with Jonathan Kellerman.
+He discusses his then new Alex Delaware novel, Obsession.
 Enjoy!